Skhurana136/Khurana_temporal_dynamics/README.md

 ## Subdirectory Scripts
 - All_figures.py: Generates figures used in the manuscript using *.csv files in the Results subdirectory.
+- biomassdata_generation.py
+	- Processes simulation results to generate average mass contribution of each microbial subpopulation.
+	- Combines this with breakthrough time for each simulation scenario.
+	- Output file: biomass_Original_complete.csv.
+- biomassdata_comparison.py
+	- Normalizes mean mass contribution of each microbial subpopulation with that in steady state conditions.
+	- Output file: biomass_comparison_Original_complete.csv.
+- massfluxdata_generation.py
+	- Processes simulation results to derive the relative change in mass flux for all chemical species.
+	- Combines change in mass flux with tracer breakthrough time in each simulation scenario.
+	- Output file: massflux_complete_28022021.csv.
+- massfluxdata_comparison.py
+	- Normalizes change in mass flux with that in homogeneous domain at steady state conditions.
+	- Normalizes change in mass flux with that in steady state conditions.
+	- Output file: massflux_comparison_Original_complete_16062021.csv
+- temp_animation.py
+	- Script used to generate a video animation to visualize temporal dynamics in multiple heterogeneous domains.
+	- Output file: spatio-temp-dynamics.mp4
+- mass_flux_timeseries_generation_analysis.py
+	- Processes simulation results to derive the responsiveness of the chemical species in the system and associated backward traceability.
+	- Output files
+		- normalized_sensitivity_19022021.csv
+		- mass_flux_sensitivity_generalized_19022021.csv
+		- biomass_sensitivity_generalized_19022021.csv
+		- crosschor_memory_chem.csv
+- biomass_timeseries_generation_analysis.py
+	- Processes simulation results to assess responsiveness, cross-correlation and backward traceability of microbes in the system.
+	- Output files
+		- Normalized_RMSamplitude_biomass.csv
+		- crosschor_memory_biomass.csv

 ## Subdirectory Results
 Information consistent throughout all the files: